GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 #### 16.9.2 Sharing Variables

-Variables can be defined in startup (initialisation) scripts.
+Variables can be defined in startup (initialization) scripts.
 These will be retained across invocations of the test element, unless the reset option is used.

 Scripts can also access JMeter variables using the `get()` and `put()` methods of the “vars” variable, for example: